0xDLT/Task-Tracker-CLI/README.md

 php task.php
 ```

-you may use for exampile
+For example, you may use...
 ```shell
 php task.php add
 ```